BookMyGarage Logo

 • Cars (Euro 4 if petrol, Euro 6 if diesel)

-Motorcycles and mopeds are the only internal combustion engine (ICE) vehicles that aren’t charged for driving in the Birmingham Clean Air Zone.
 Fully electric or hydrogen-powered vehicles are automatically exempt as they don't produce any exhaust emissions.
 Hybrid electric vehicles are only exempt if they meet the required emissions standards (Euro 4 for petrol, Euro 6 if diesel).

-What Are the Charges to Drive in the CAZ?
+What are the Charges to Drive in the CAZ?

 If your vehicle doesn’t meet the relevant emissions standards, you have to pay the following charge: